CelineWW/Surfs-_Up_SQLite/README.md

      - The average temperature in June is 74.9°F. The average temperature in December is 71.0°F. December is still slightly cooler than June in Oahu island.

   - Standard Deviation
     - Standard Deviation is 3.3 and 3.7 for June and December tempertures respectively.
+This means that in December, the temperature typically has wider distribution than in June.

 ## Summary
   - Lowest temperature shows a big difference in June and December.
 However the lowest temperature mostly happen in mid-night.
 The   surf and ice cream shop mainly opens in day.
 Highest temperature doesn't change too much.
 This won't affect W. Avy's bussiness very much.
-  - Even though the averager temperature in December is still slightly cooler than June.These are still very mild temperture.
+  - Even though the averager temperature in December is still slightly cooler than June overall.
+It is still at very mild temperture in Oahu throughout the year.
 Perfect temperature for surfing and having ice cream.

- *Notice: Since all dataframe were formatted to certain decimals places.
-The changes of analyses results are based on current formatted data.
-If trace back to original data or formatted to more decimal places, there might be delicate changes been noticed.*
+  - Since Oahu is an island, surrounded by the ocean.
+Precipitation is an critial parameter of the weather.
+We can do more query to of precipitation data for the months of June and December from Measurement table.
+Ultilize the summary statistics of precipitation data to get more information.
+  - From location to location, the weather is variable too.
+There are multiple stations for detecting temperature and precipitation.
+So do the query from Station table to get the tempearature and precipitation differences among stations would help too.
+We will suggest W. Avy to operate the surf and ice cream shop closer to the station which fit his target better.